The basic idea of positive psychology is a good one. Who doesn’t want to feel happier and the other positive emotions that go along with that?

 On their Well-Being Survey, I scored a 3.8 out of 10, and in terms of percentiles I was even lower than on the happiness inventory.

-On the questions that I answered in a relatively negative way, for the most part I didn’t have any emotional response attached to the questions or the answers, it was just an appraisal of my life living with a chronic, non-remitting mood disorder.
+The questions that I answered in a relatively negative way didn’t generally have any emotional response attached to the questions or the answers; it was just an appraisal of my life living with a chronic, non-remitting mood disorder.
 I’m chugging along the best I can, but I do have limitations as a result of my illness.
 I prefer to be realistic about those limitations and understand that they are a product of my illness rather than trying to convince myself that life is just hunky-dory.

 Sometimes, chronic illness means that certain elements of life kinda suck.
 My take on it is that by being realistic in our evaluations, we can focus on the positives that are going to be more workable and hence more beneficial for us, such as gratitude and compassion, rather than devoting time and energy to generating positives that just aren’t coming.

 So I’m okay with being in the bottom 10th percentile for happiness and wellbeing.
 It is what it is, and I’ll just accept it and keep on doing my thing.